ndfriedman/starfire_exercise/README.md

 3. Serapi.
 Crete a token at https://serpapi.com/, and set it as an environmental variable.  export SERPAPI_API_KEY=XXXXX
 4. Install required packages:

-pip install smolagents
+pip install smolagents\n
-pip install 'smolagents[transformers]
+pip install 'smolagents[transformers]\n
-Pip install openpyxl
+Pip install openpyxl\n
-pip install markdownify requests
+pip install markdownify requests\n
-Pip install matplotlib
+Pip install matplotlib\n
-Pip install langchain
+Pip install langchain\n
-pip install -U langchain-community pip install google-search-results pip install serpapi
+pip install -U langchain-community\n pip install google-search-results\n pip install serpapi\n

 Notes:
 This program will not work if you have a vpn on; disable it.
 Both huggingface and serpapi will stop working if you exhaust your allocation of free tokens.